 Originally from Kansas City, Kate earned a Bachelor of Arts in English from the University of Kansas.
-As the Volunteer and Community Outreach Coordinator, she works with our amazing volunteers and spends time in the community spreading awareness about Literacy KC through promotions and special events.
+As the Marketing & Special Events Manager, she works to spread awareness about Literacy KC through promotions and special events.
 Prior to joining Literacy KC, Kate worked in the non-profit sector of Kansas City, spurring her passion for volunteerism in a community.
 She is excited to be a part of the development team and help spread awareness and raise funds to support the important work being done in the classroom.
 When Kate’s not at work, you can find her cheering on the Jayhawks, spending time with her friends and family, or at her favorite place in the world—her family’s lake cabin!